 Fruits, vegetables, grains, and even pureed meats can all be on the menu for your baby.
 You may want to introduce them one at a time to see how your little one reacts to the flavor and texture and to make sure no allergies develop.
 If your baby won't eat them at first, try again later.
 Babies need to reject a food at least 5 to 10 times on different occasions before you can truly say they don't like the food.
 Tell your pediatrician if you think your baby might have any food allergies to any new foods tried.
 Use soft baby food from a jar, or soften foods by heating and/or pureeing them.
 Put just enough on the spoon for your baby to swallow easily.
 Don't force feed the food.

 Most pediatricians say you should wait until after your baby's first birthday to start offering cow's milk.
 That's because nutritionally it doesn't measure up to Mother's milk or have the nutritional value of specially developed formulas.
 And, don't give honey to babies younger than 1 year.
 That's because of a possible botulism risk that a baby's developing immune system can't fend off.

-Your baby will let you know when he's done eating.
-He might swat at the spoon, turn his head away, zip his lips tightly, spit out whatever you put in his mouth, or cry.
-Don't make him eat more than he wants.
+Your baby will let you know when they are done eating.
+They might swat at the spoon, turn their head away, zip their lips tightly, spit out whatever you put in their mouth, or cry.
+Don't make them eat more than they want.
 Kids will eat when they're hungry and stop when they're full.
 Honoring those instincts may help them avoid overeating now and when they get older.

-Just because your baby doesn't immediately like a new food doesn't mean he's doomed to be picky forever.
+Just because your baby doesn't immediately like a new food doesn't mean they are doomed to be picky forever.
 Wait a few days and try again.
 And again.
-And again … It may take your child more than a couple of times before she's ready to give peas a chance.
-Remember, you're a role model, so your baby may be more interested in foods she sees you eating and enjoying.
+And again … It may take your child more than a couple of times before they are ready to give peas a chance.
+Remember, you're a role model, so your baby may be more interested in foods they see you eating and enjoying.
 But don't force your child to eat, and don't make a big deal about new foods.